OhPointFive/TapewormBot/README.md

-# turntable
+# TapewormBot

-Add to your discord server here: [turntable.tpwm.club](http://turntable.tpwm.club).
+Add to your discord server here: [bot.tpwm.club](http://bot.tpwm.club).

 To run your own bot, clone this repo, then run